harshit206/EDA-House-Price/Readme.md

 # Exploratory Data Analysis with Pandas
-The aim of this presentation is to explain the Exploratory Data Analysis process with Pandas to the students of the MSDS program and demonstrate the same through real world example.
-We also discuss the importance of Data Vizualizatin which is a key componenent in EDA to make the process streamline and easily analyze data using wonderful plots and charts.
+This presentation aims to explain the Exploratory Data Analysis process with Pandas to the students of the MSDS program and demonstrate the same through a real-world case study.
+We also discuss the importance of Data Visualization, a key component in EDA.
+It helps in analyzing the data using wonderful plots and charts.

 ![EDA](https://github.com/harshit206/EDA-House-Price/blob/main/plots/263-2637092_data-analytics-exploratory-data-analysis-icon.png)

-> Exploratory data analysis is an attitude, a state of flexibility, a willingness to look for those things that we believe are not there, as well as the things we believe might be there - John Tukey, as quoted in “Nonparametric statistical data modeling".
+> Exploratory data analysis is an attitude, a state of flexibility, a willingness to look for those things that we believe are not there, as well as the things we believe might be there - John Tukey.

 ## Definition
 It is the process of analyzing, learning useful information, and formulating new questions about a population based on the dataset at hand.
 In EDA, we use a combination of libraries; Pandas is one of them which is used for manipulating the data and it is open-source.